Live Well Now

 When you step foot into a BollyX class, you enter a high-energy, big-fun dance party.
 But you don’t need to be a skilled dancer to feel welcome here.
-Cofounder Shahil Patel (pictured below, on the right)—a UC Berkeley alum—will tell you he was born with two left feet, but with the help of this Bollywood-style choreography, he learned how to unleash his inner rock star.
+Cofounder Shahil Patel (pictured below, on the left)—a UC Berkeley alum—will tell you he was born with two left feet, but with the help of this Bollywood-style choreography, he learned how to unleash his inner rock star.
 BollyX combines high-interval bursts, cardio, and strength segments, but focuses on having a blast.
 And while you’ll burn serious calories, instructors consider the confidence boost and community bonding the ultimate goals.
 Check out classes at the YMCA in Pleasant Hill and Oakland, or online starting in the new year. bollyx.com.

 We asked Chuck Woolridge, head cross-country and track coach at Moraga’s Campolindo High, for some training tips to help those tackling the 5K and 10K races at the Lafayette Reservoir in October.